 DNA Distribution Kit Plates

-Storage: The distribution kit plates are comprised of dried DNA, so they are stable at room temperature.
+Storage: The distribution kit plates are comprised of dried DNA with cresol red dye, so they are stable at room temperature.
 However, once the DNA is resuspended in any of the wells, we recommend either storing the kit plate with its plastic cover in a -20C freezer, or aspirating the rest of the resuspended DNA from the well and keeping it separately in a -20C freezer.

 Kit Plates 1 - 3